-Here's how to experience the Time to Walk feature in Apple Fitness Plus
+It's Time to Walk or Time to Run if you have Apple Fitness Plus

 How to pair Bluetooth headphones to your Apple Watch

-Before you can use Time to Walk, you'll need a pair of Bluetooth headphones connected to your Apple Watch.
+Before you can use Time to Walk or Time to Run, you'll need a pair of Bluetooth headphones connected to your Apple Watch.
 Here's how you do it.

+Note: Make sure your Bluetooth headphones are in pairing mode before you start.

-- Press the Digital Crown to go to your Apple Watch's Home screen.
+- Launch the Settings app from your Apple Watch Home screen.

 - Tap Bluetooth.

-- Tap the name of the device you want to pair with.
+Tap the name of the device you want to pair.

-Your device's status will switch from "pairing" to "paired" once the connection is established; afterward, you'll see a "Connected" option in your watch's Bluetooth settings, and you can now stream music.
+Your device's status will switch from "pairing" to "paired" once the connection is established.
+Afterward, you'll see a "Connected" option in your watch's Bluetooth settings, and you can now stream music.

 How to start Time to Walk on Apple Watch